codingpajamas/codingpajamas.github.io/_posts/2015-06-30-prototyping-angularjs-project-with-httpserver-and-jsonserver.md

 })
 ~~~

-In our **addCtrl**, we use the ```.save()``` method of resource service to send a POST request to the server together with the data of our new contact.
-In REST, since we send a POST without an ID, the server knows we're tying to add a new item.
+In our **addCtrl** controller, we use the ```.save()``` method of resource to send a POST request to the server together with the data of our new contact.
+In REST pattern, since we send a POST without an ID, the server knows we're tying to add a new item.
 When saving was done, we redirect the user to index page with ```$location```.

 ### Viewing a Single Contact